browserengineering/book/book/intro.md

 ==================

-Since I first encountered the web and its predecessors,[^bbs] in the early 90s, I've been fascinated by browsers and the concept of networked user interfaces.
+Since I first encountered the web and its predecessors,[^bbs] in the early 1990s, I've been fascinated by browsers and the concept of networked user interfaces.
 When I [surfed][websurfing] the web, even in its earliest form, I felt I was seeing the future of computing.
-In some ways, the web and I grew together---for example, in 1994, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing it, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
+In some ways, the web and I grew together---for example, 1994, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing the web, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
 Not only that, but the company for which I now work, Google, is a child of the web and was founded during that time.